MaddyGuthridge/Flapi/Protocol.md

 It contains [Python encoded data](#python-encoded-data) of the string that was printed to stdout.

+When sent from the client, it is printed to FL Studio's console, and no response is given.

 ## Example

 To help clarify, here is an example demonstrating the basic functionality of